ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Countermeasures to

 \subsection{Description of Countermeasures}

 We consider two categories of countermeasure: \emph{mitigation-based} and \emph{detection-based} methods.

-\paragraph{Mitigation-based Countermeasures.} We consider three representative mitigation-based countermeasures including \textbf{Self-Reminder} \citep{selfreminder}, \textbf{SafeDecoding} \citep{xu2024safedecoding}, and \textbf{Adversarial Training} \citep{kurakin2016adversarial}.
+\paragraph{Mitigation-based Methods.} We consider three representative mitigation-based methods including \textbf{Self-Reminder} \citep{selfreminder}, \textbf{SafeDecoding} \citep{xu2024safedecoding}, and \textbf{Adversarial Training} \citep{kurakin2016adversarial}.
 Self-Reminder utilizes a system-mode prompt to the victim model to strengthen the safety.
-The system-mode prompt used in our evaluations can be found in Appendix \ref{sec:defense-detail}.
 SafeDecoding is a lightweight decoding strategy to reduce the probability of generating unsafe responses by victim LLMs.
-Adversarial Training is applied at the fine-tuning phase.
-We augment the AdvBench dataset with adversarial examples constructed using the format mismatch attack and message overflow attack.
+Adversarial Training fine-tunes the model with adversarial examples to robustify the model against the vulnerability.
+We augment the dataset with adversarial examples constructed using the format mismatch attack and message overflow attack.
 Then we use 60\% of the augmented dataset to fine-tune the victim LLM and 40\% of the dataset for evaluation.
+More details of these setups can be found at Appendix A.3 of our extended version \cite{chatbug}.

-\paragraph{Detection-based Countermeasures.} Detection-based countermeasures monitor input queries and/or generated responses.
+\paragraph{Detection-based Methods.} Detection-based methods monitor input queries and/or generated responses.
 An input query or response will be blocked if it is flagged as unsafe by a detector.
 Typical countermeasures may employ keyword filtering \citep{contentregulation} or established classifiers \citep{perspective} to identify harmful queries or responses.
 Leveraging the recent advancements in LLMs, Llama Guard \citep{metallamaguard2} can be employed to safeguard the responses generated by LLMs.
-Although effective, detection-based countermeasures are less frequently adopted in practice compared to mitigation-based countermeasures.
+Although effective, detection-based methods are less frequently adopted in practice compared to mitigation-based methods.